Local equivalence of some maximally symmetric rolling distributions and $SU(2)$ Pfaffian systems: Introduction

 Ever since Cartan initiated the study of $(2,3,5)$-distributions over 100 years ago using pioneering methods he developed in \cite{Cartan1910}, which eventually gave rise to the eponymous theory of connections and the method of equivalence, the subject has garnered considerable interest and attention over the passing years.
 A selection of the vast literature on the development of the subject of $(2,3,5)$-distributions includes \cite{AN14}, \cite{ANp13}, \cite{BH}, \cite{BLN}, \cite{BM}, \cite{BH93-curves}, \cite{B00-dual}, \cite{DH}, \cite{DK}, \cite{GPW}, \cite{HS}, \cite{LNS}, \cite{PN05-conf}, \cite{KS06}, \cite{SW17}, \cite{Strazzullo}, \cite{DTp16}, \cite{TW13} and \cite{TW14}, spurred on by problems involving rolling in mechanics, questions regarding holonomy, parabolic differential geometry and the theory of Lie groups.
 It also inspired further contributions in the field of subriemannian geometry and control theory \cite{subri-book}.

-A $(2,3,5)$-distribution on a 5 manifold $M^5$ is a maximally non-integrable bracket generating rank 2 distribution.
+A $(2,3,5)$-distribution on a 5 manifold $M^5$ is a maximally non-integrable bracket-generating rank 2 distribution.
 Such a distribution determines a filtration of the tangent bundle given by

 The distribution $[\cD,\cD]$ has rank 3 while the full tangent space $TM$ has rank 5, hence such a geometry is also called a $(2,3,5)$-distribution.
-It is mentioned in the literature that in the real case, the homogeneous space for such geometries is $S^3 \times S^2$ where the maximal $14$-dimensional symmetry group, the split real form of $G_2$, acts transitively \cite{BH}, \cite{BM}.
+In Section 5 of \cite{PN05-conf}, it is shown how to associate canonically to such a $(2,3,5)$-distribution a conformal class of metrics of split signature $(2,3)$, henceforth known as Nurowski's conformal structure or Nurowski's conformal metrics, such that the rank 2 distribution is isotropic with respect to any metric in the conformal class.
+The method of equivalence \cite{Cartan1910} (also see the introduction to \cite{AN14}, Section 5 of \cite{PN05-conf} and \cite{Strazzullo}) applied to $(2,3,5)$-distributions produces the 1-forms $(\theta_1, \theta_2,\theta_3, \theta_4, \theta_5)$ and $(\Om_1, \ldots, \Om_7)$ that together satisfy the structure equations (\ref{cse}) given below.
+These 1-forms and two additional 1-forms $(\Om_8, \Om_9)$ together define a rank 14 principal bundle over the 5-manifold $M$ (see \cite{Cartan1910} and Section 5 of \cite{PN05-conf}).
+A representative metric in Nurowski's conformal class \cite{PN05-conf} is given by

+When $g$ has vanishing Weyl tensor, the distribution is called maximally symmetric and has the smallest exceptional Lie group split $G_2$ as its group of local symmetries.
+For details, see the introduction to \cite{AN14} and Section 5 of \cite{PN05-conf}.
+Split $G_2$ is also the automorphism group of the split octonions and the relationship between maximally symmetric $(2,3,5)$-distributions and the non-associative division algebra of the split octonions is discussed in \cite{KS06} and in Section 2 of \cite{TW13}.

+$(2,3,5)$-distributions also arise from the study of the configuration space of two surfaces rolling without slipping or twisting over each other \cite{AN14}, \cite{BH} and \cite{BM}.
+The configuration space can be realised as the An-Nurowski circle twistor distribution \cite{AN14} and in the case of two spheres with radii in the ratio $1:3$ rolling without slipping or twisting over each other, there is again maximal $G_2$ symmetry.

 The motivation of this article is to derive Nurowski's conformal structure(s) for the homogeneous example.
-Origins of the homogeneous model can arguably be traced to Sections $52$ and $53$ (pages 178-180) of \cite{Cartan1910}, but this is a dense and difficult piece of mathematics to unravel.
+Origins of the homogeneous model can be traced to Sections $52$ and $53$ (pages 178-180) of \cite{Cartan1910}, and more recently investigated in the work of \cite{AN14}.
+In this latter study the 1-forms in the coframe $(\theta_1, \theta_2,\theta_3, \theta_4, \theta_5)$ satisfying the Cartan structure equations (\ref{cse}) are given in Proposition 5 of \cite{AN14}.

-To derive the conformal structure(s), we first consider the rank 3 Pfaffian system annihilating a pair of linearly independent vectors lying in the null cone of the split signature product metric of $S^3 \times \Si^2$, where the metric on $\Si^2$ is an ansatz for a surface of revolution.
-We then apply the method of equivalence \cite{Cartan1910} to this Pfaffian system to determine Nurowski's conformal structure associated to this Pfaffian system and investigate when it has maximal symmetry, which occurs when the conformal structure has vanishing Weyl tensor \cite{PN05-conf}.
-The metrics obtained are presented in Theorems \ref{c1m}, \ref{r1m}, \ref{c2ma}, \ref{c2mb}, \ref{real3a} and \ref{real3b}.